Niell007/radio-station-app/README.md

 A modern web application for managing a radio station, built with Astro and deployed on Cloudflare Pages.

+## Project Name and Purpose

+**Project Name**: Radio Station App

+**Purpose**: The Radio Station App is designed to provide a comprehensive solution for managing a radio station.
+It includes features for music library management, karaoke system, show scheduling, user authentication, admin dashboard, and playlist management.

 ## Features

 - 🎵 Music Library Management